spotinst/help/src/docs/ocean/tools-and-integrations/openshift/create-cluster-v4x.md

 5. When the connectivity test is complete, click Create.

-You're all set!
-Ocean will now ensure the most cost-effective capacity and size possible for your cluster.

-5. When the connectivity test is complete, click Create.

-You're all set!
 Ocean will now ensure the most cost-effective capacity and size possible for your cluster.